Cold Weather Safety

 - Wear layers of loose-fitting, lightweight, warm clothing.
 Remove layers to avoid overheating, perspiration and subsequent chill.

-Overexertion, such as shoveling heavy snow, pushing a car or walking in deep snow.
+Avoid overexertion, such as shoveling heavy snow, pushing a car or walking in deep

 could lead to a chill and hypothermia.
 Take Red Cross Cardiopulminary Rescue (CPR) and Automated External Defibrillator (AED) training so you can respond quickly to an emergency.